 Take your time to learn as much as possible.
 The more you know about the water and fish will help catch more fish.
 Learn the aspects of the tackle.
 Understanding what power and action do in a rod.
 Learn to match the line, reel, and line to what you are fishing for in a species.

-Using lures and live bait start out simple with productive choices.
+Using lures and live bait starts simply with productive choices.
 The easier options work most of the time.
 Later on, soft plastics and jigs can be added for finesse fishing.
 Keep it simple and enjoy fishing.